 Consider installing smart car tech to make driving easier and your road trips safer for everyone.
-These include personal assistant apps (voice commands for driving), parking apps (find, share and pay for parking), GPS units, reversing cameras, blind-spot warning systems, and advanced driver-assistance systems.
+These include personal assistant apps (voice commands for driving), parking apps (find, share and pay for parking), GPS units, reversing cameras, blind-spot warning systems, and advanced drier-assistance systems.

 Traveling by plane